-Public Health and Safety Standards
+Public Health and Safety Standards Noise:

-Noise:

-Noise generated by any energy facility, including wind energy systems, or by any other industrial or commercial facility or operation shall not exceed the lesser of (a) 45 dBA Fast Lmax as measured at any property line, or (b) 5 dBA Lmax above the ambient sound level.
+Noise generated by any energy facility, including wind energy systems, or by any other industrial or commercial facility or operation shall not exceed (a) 41 dBA Fast Lmax as measured at any property line, or (b) 39 dBA Lmax at night.
 (See Natural Resources Chapter 4.)